splitio/fullstory-events-2-split/README.md

 Install in AWS.
  - Create a new "fullstory" lambda for Nodes.js
  - Upload fullstory.zip to the Code screen of your AWS lambda.
- - Give the lambda a functional URL to POST to it, and provide the function URL to the FullStory events webhook.
-Enable CORS.
+ - Give the lambda a functional URL to POST to it.
+Enable CORS and give the Allow Headers field a *
+ - Provide the function URL to the FullStory events webhook.

 Use the FullStory webhook test button to make sure you get back a 200 reponse from your lambda.